allcommerce/bc-kitchenary-docs/docs/usage.md

 ![special-customfields-info-region-add](img/special-customfields-info-region-add.jpg)

+Note: you only need two or more custom fields `region` when the first **custom field value** have reach word limit.

 #### Setup product summary

 ![special-customfields-summary](img/special-customfields-summary.jpg)

 To add custom fields, go to the **Product Editor**.
 Find **Custom Fields**, created new custom field.
 These special custom fields need to be name correctly to be displayed.

 The custom fields with specified **Custom Fields Name** are: